IorioD/MTD-manager-console/Setups/Framework_setup.md

-# The following operations must be performed to correctly setup the environment to use the application.
+# The following operations must be performed to correctly setup the environment to use the Framework application.
 N.B.
 You need to install the cluster first (follow the "[How to Kubernetes](How_to_kubernetes.md)" file).

 ## 1. PGAdmin database setup